-NTTA added a fourth lane to the DNT in each direction between President George Bush Turnpike and the Sam Rayburn Tollway.
-Construction was completed in early FY2018.
-The FY2019-FY2023 Capital Plan includes \$1.2 million for this project.
+The DNT fourth lane project added a fourth lane to the DNT in each direction between President George Bush Turnpike and the Sam Rayburn Tollway.
+Construction was complete in early FY2018.
+The estimated FY2019 costs for this project are \$0.3 million for minor closeout items.
 Total project costs are estimated at \$113.9 million.
 (See map below).